Luis Emilio Recabarren: Death

 Recabarren, for all his fiery rhetoric, was a very sensitive person.
 After his return to Chile his ideals and projects were bitterly attacked by the majority of the central committee of the Communist Party of Chile, who accused him of being excessively soft and liberal and too much in accord with the social-democratic ideas and not enough in agreement with the opinions of the Comintern.
 These harsh criticisms, on top of personal and family problems as well as health issues, caused a severe depression.
 He refused to run for deputy in the 1924 elections and on December 19 of the same year he committed suicide in Santiago at the age of 48.

+Works

+Luis Emilio Recabarren placed great emphasis on the persuasive power of the printed word, producing numerous short pamphlets and booklets in simple, direct language on specific topics.He personally printed them, often containing the text of lectures he had just delivered.
+After speaking to an attentive audience, he would step down from the platform and sell the pamphlets on the spot.
+His theoretical writings began in 1910 with the lecture-turned-pamphlet Ricos y pobres a través de un siglo de vida republicana (Rich and Poor Through a Century of Republican Life), the latter being one of his best-known and most widely disseminated texts—a key and fundamental writing within Chilean socialist thought—popularized under the abbreviation of Ricos y pobres (Rich and Poor).